ivanbgd/redis-server-rust/README.md

 - Logging was added.
 - Some commands were fully implemented, per official Redis specification, and not just partially as per the challenge requirements.
-- Commands were made case-insensitive, while retaining case of their arguments.
+- Redis command names are case-insensitive, and we made them that way, while retaining case of their arguments.
-  Redis command names are indeed case-insensitive, but this wasn't specified as a requirement in the challenge.
 - Handles multiple successive requests from the same connection.
 - Supports multiple concurrent clients.
     - In addition to handling multiple commands from the same client,